janniec/PySparkify/blogpost.md

 ![Almost Done](https://github.com/janniec/PySparkify/blob/main/images/almost_done.jpg)
 image source: [brinknews.com](https://www.brinknews.com/what-companies-need-to-do-to-improve-working-conditions-for-women/)

 We're almost at the finish line.
-I'v built 3 models thus far.
+I've built 3 models thus far.
 It's time to evaluate all 3 models on the validation data set and see if I improved the models with the iterations.

 **Model 1: Random Forest Model with Default Parameters**
 - Training the model took 2.3147828578948975 seconds.